aiplan4eu/unified-planning/docs/problem_representation.rst

      - The problem is a scheduling problem where a known set of activities need to be scheduled in time.
    * -
      - TAMP
-     - The problem is a Task And Motion Planning problem.
+     - The problem is a *Task and Motion Planning* problem.
    * - PROBLEM_TYPE
      - SIMPLE_NUMERIC_PLANNING
      - The numeric part of the problem exhibits only linear numeric conditions of the form f(X) {>=,>,=} 0 where f(X) is a linear expression constructed over numeric variables X. Moreover, effects are restricted to increase and decrease operations by a constant.
 For instance x+=k with k constant is allowed, while x+=y with y variable is not.